andreas-wagner-dev/object-oriented-learning-journey/blog/ui/jsf_component_binding.md

 - While powerful, component binding is often unnecessary in JSF 2.x and later.
 Many functional requirements can be met with alternative approaches like value binding or standard JSF/JSTL tags, which can lead to cleaner code.

 ## How it works
 - **Initial rendering:** When a page is built, the JSF framework processes the binding attribute.
-If the corresponding (getter) property in the backing bean should be null, JSF creates an instance of the UI component (e.g., h:outputText) and sets it on the bean (setter) property.
+If the corresponding (getter) property in the backing bean is **null**, JSF creates an instance of the UI component (e.g., h:outputText) and sets it on the bean (setter) property.
 - **Dynamic manipulation:** The bean can then use this component instance to modify its properties, such as setting the rendered attribute to true or false to show or hide elements on the page.
-- **Component instance vs. value:** It's crucial to understand the difference between binding and value. binding attaches the entire component instance to a bean property, while value attaches the component's value (the data it displays).
+- **Component instance vs. value:** It's crucial to understand the difference between binding and value.
+Binding attaches the entire component instance to a bean property, while value attaches the component's value (the data it displays).

 ```mermaid
 graph TD